kvgc153/WebResearcherJS/README.md

 #### Demo
-Watch the demo of tiddlyWebResearcher here:
+Watch the demo of WebResearcherJS here:

 #### Docs
 Checkout the [docs/docs.md](docs/docs.md) folder for notes on how to develop this extension further.